1970s Soviet Union aliyah: Dropouts

 While many Jews emigrated to Israel, others chose the United States instead.
-Known as "dropouts", the emigres applied for US refugee visas while waiting at transit centers in Austria and Italy.
-In March 1976, the "dropout rate" rose to over 50%.
-Most of the Soviet Jews who only wanted to emigrate to Israel out of religious and/or ideological reasons had done so by 1973.
-However, the Jackson-Vanik Amendment passed by US Congress in 1974, along with additional US congressional funding for Soviet Jewish resettlement, and "reports of work and housing difficulties" in Israel due to the 1973 Yom Kippur War created a situation for this dropout rate to rise, forcing 51,000 Soviet Jews from 1975 - 1980 to migrate to the US and join the 1.5 million Jews who fled the Russian Empire prior to World War I.
+Known as dropouts, the emigres applied for refugee visas to the US or other Western countries while waiting at transit centers in Austria and Italy.
+In the beginning, the dropout rate was minimal but it rose over time, going from less than 1% in 1971 and 1972 to 4% in 1973, 18% in 1974, 35% in 1975, and 47% in 1976.
+The Jackson-Vanik Amendment passed by US Congress in 1974, along with additional US congressional funding for Soviet Jewish resettlement and "reports of work and housing difficulties" in Israel following the 1973 Yom Kippur War created a situation for this dropout rate to rise, with 51,000 Soviet Jews opting to migrate to the US from 1975 to 1980, thereby joining the descendants of 1.5 million Jews who left the Russian Empire prior to World War I, mostly for the United States.

+In addition, not counted in the dropout statistics was the number of Soviet immigrants who settled in Israel and, dissatisfied with life there, later decided to leave for other Western countries, with many moving to Rome while trying to obtain visas.
+The number of these emigrants steadily rose as well, going from hundreds in the early 1970s to thousands in 1974.
+However, as they were now Israeli citizens who could no longer present themselves to Western immigration officials as stateless refugees, getting immigration visas proved to be harder for them.

+Israel was concerned over the dropout rate, and suggested that Soviet émigrés be flown directly to Israel from the Soviet Union or Romania.
+Israel argued that it needed highly skilled and well-educated Soviet Jewish immigrants for its survival.